Dilara26-cyber/Responsive_Design_Final_Challenge/README.md

 # Responsive_Design_Final_Challenge
 I finished Kevin Powell's 21 day CSS challenge.
 You can see the screenshots for different screen sizes.
-I am not exactly happy with my solution, I know I can improve it.
+Also, you can visit the page with this link: https://responsive-design-final-challenge.vercel.app/ I am not exactly happy with my solution, I know I can improve it.
 I have changed design a little bit for making things a little bit easy for me.
 Thanks to anyone who gives feedback.